 You can recognize nettleleaf goosefoot weeds by the roughly triangular or lancet-shaped leaves and the dense clusters of seeds at the tips of the stems.
 The dark green, glossy leaves have toothed edges and they give off a strong smell when you crush them.
-These plants grow up to three feet tall.
+These plants grow up to 3 feet (1 m.) tall.

 Controlling nettleleaf goosefoot in the lawn is a matter of practicing good lawn care.
 Water regularly and follow a good fertilization schedule for your region and type of grass.
 A strong, healthy lawn can crowd out the weed.
 Mow often so that the goosefoot never matures enough to produce seeds.
 Since it is an annual, it will die out if it isn’t allowed to go to seed.

 How to Get Rid of Nettleleaf Goosefoot in Gardens

 Controlling nettleleaf goosefoot in the garden is a little more challenging.
 Although a broadleaf herbicide will kill the weed, it will also kill your garden plants.
 The only reliable method of eliminating the weed from the garden while leaving your plants intact is to pull the weeds.